 We have defined a global expansion strategy for EXPAREL that we believe provides us with the opportunity to increase our revenue and leverage our fixed cost infrastructure.
-We have prioritized Europe, Canada and China.
-In Europe, we have secured a positive opinion for our Pediatric Investigation Plan (PIP) and in June 2019 our Marketing Authorization Application, or MAA, was validated by the European Medicines Agency, or EMA.
-The MAA is currently in late-stage review as we work towards E.U. approval.
-In Canada, which is a concentrated market driven by four provinces, Health Canada has validated our New Drug Submission.
+In September 2020, the EMA's CHMP adopted a positive opinion recommending marketing authorization for EXPAREL for postsurgical analgesia.
+The CHMP is a scientific committee of the EMA that reviews medical product applications on their scientific and clinical merit.
+The CHMP recommended granting EXPAREL marketing authorization with the following indication: EXPAREL is indicated as a brachial plexus block or femoral nerve block for treatment of post-operative pain in adults, and as a field block for treatment of somatic post-operative pain from small- to medium-sized surgical wounds in adults.
+The European Commission will review the CHMP opinion and is expected to adopt a final decision in November 2020.
+The decision will be applicable to all 27 E.U. member states plus the United Kingdom, Iceland, Norway and Liechtenstein.
+In Canada, which is a concentrated market driven by four provinces, Health Canada has validated our New Drug Submission and we are currently in labeling discussions.
 We do not intend to pursue a commercial partnership to commercialize EXPAREL in Europe or Canada.
 In China, we have an agreement with Nuance Biotech Co.
 Ltd., a China-based specialty pharmaceutical company, for the development and commercialization of EXPAREL.
-We have completed a pharmacokinetic study requested by the National Medical Products Administration, or NMPA, in China, and we are planning to meet with the NMPA to finalize our regulatory path forward.
+We have completed a pharmacokinetic study requested by the National Medical Products Administration, or NMPA, in China, and we are planning to meet with the NMPA or any other jurisdiction.

-iovera°
+iovera